 - Establish or reset home routines to set up your family for success

 - Support you in identifying how to best meet your child's social and emotional needs at this time

-To help you get a better understanding of how your child is doing in school, your Navigator can:
+To help you get a better understanding of how your child is doing in school, a Navigator can:

 - Analyze your child’s academic history

 - Interpret your child’s report cards and test score reports